zuernerd/zuernerd.github.io/_posts/2025-07-30-fault-simulator.markdown

 ---
 ## Introduction

 If you're developing embedded systems, you've probably heard about fault injection attacks.
-These are attacks where an adversary deliberately corrupts a microcontroller's operation—think voltage glitching during a boot sequence to bypass authentication, or electromagnetic pulses to flip bits in cryptographic operations.
+These are attacks where an adversary deliberately corrupts a microcontroller's operation.
+Think voltage glitching during a boot sequence to bypass authentication, or electromagnetic pulses to flip bits in cryptographic operations.
 The results can be devastating: bypassed security checks, extracted encryption keys, or completely compromised devices.

 Traditionally, testing your code against these attacks meant investing in extensive hardware: signal generators, oscilloscopes, EM probes, and specialized glitching equipment that can easily cost thousands of dollars.
 Even then, setting up repeatable tests is time-consuming and requires significant expertise.

 Software-based fault injection tools change this entirely.
 Instead of physical glitching, they simulate attack effects by manipulating code execution, flipping memory bits, or skipping instructions within a controlled environment.

 The advantages are game-changing: software simulation runs orders of magnitude faster than hardware testing, letting you iterate on countermeasures in seconds rather than hours.
-You can also systematically test hundreds of different fault scenarios automatically—far more than is practical with physical equipment.
+You can also systematically test hundreds of different fault scenarios automatically.
+Far more than is practical with physical equipment.

 ## What Is Fault Injection?